OpenCompanyProfile/open-company-profile-spec/README.md

   videos: [
     {
       video-name: "Our Products",
-      video-name: "Check out this YouTube video where we show off all of our cool products",
+      video-description: "Check out this YouTube video where we show off all of our cool products",
       link: "http://my.site/foo.mp4",
     }
   ],